tuur29/surveytool/README.md

 ### Testing

 - `yarn run test:typing` will run a typescript check across the code
+- `yarn run test:unit` will run unit tests with jest
 - `yarn run test:lint` will run a linting check across the code

 ### Documentation